t1st3/generator-composer/README.md

 Build dependencies of your generated PHP project
 -----------

-In order to build your generated Composer project from its source, you will also need Grunt and PHP on the command line.
+In order to build your generated Composer project from its source, you will need Grunt and PHP on the command line.

 So, you must install PHP5 on your system on your command line.
 Test it: